Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Domain Adaptation and Cross-subject generalization

 \subsection{Domain adaptation}

 We now analyze the case such that the i.i.d. assumption, which considers $x_n$ in $X$ are all sampled according to a fixed domain $\mathcal{D}$, does not hold.
-More specifically, we assume a set of $K$ domains exist.
+More specifically, we assume that a set of $M$ different domains exist.
 In the following, we describe two recent results and formally define the statistical shifts that might be observed when different domains are considered.

-Since most relevant results and theoretical guarantees were proven specifically for the case in which $K=2$, we consider such setting and define two domains, referred as the source and target domains $\mathcal{D}_S$ and $\mathcal{D}_T$, respectively.
-If one assumes the labeling function $f$ is fixed across domains, a bound in the risk of a given hypothesis on the target domain is proven in \cite{ben2007analysis}.
-An extension of that result is introduced in \cite{zhao2019learning} where different labeling functions on each domain are assumed.
-We restate both results herein as corollaries for completeness, and use both to formally define marginal and conditional shift. \\ \\
+Since most relevant results and theoretical guarantees were proven specifically for the case in which $M=2$, we consider such setting and define two domains, referred as the source and target domains $\mathcal{D}_S$ and $\mathcal{D}_T$, respectively.
+A bound for the risk of a given hypothesis on the target domain $R_T[h]$ was introduced in \cite{ben2007analysis}.
+This result shows that $R_T[h]$ depends on $R_S[h]$, the risk of $h$ on the source domain, a notion of divergence between both domains, as well as the minimum risk that can be achieved by some $h \in \mathcal{H}$ on both $\mathcal{D}_S$ and $\mathcal{D}_T$.
+We restate this result in the following Corollary. \\ \\

 \textit{Corollary 1 (Ben-David et al. \cite{ben2007analysis}, Theorem 1):} Consider two domains $\mathcal{D}_S$ and $\mathcal{D}_T$ over a shared feature space.
 The risk of a given hypothesis $h$ on the target domain will be thus bounded by: